 How Automated Progress Tracking Improves Transparency on Jobsites and Helps Avoid Rework

-Here’s a primer on how manual construction progress photography is currently used to help GCs, owners, and trades chart the progress of projects—and how AI-powered automated progress tracking is improving transparency and communication.
+Here’s a primer on how manual construction progress photography is currently used to help GCs, owners, and trades chart the progress of projects—and how AI-powered automated progress tracking is significantly accelerating the pace of construction and improving transparency and communication.

 What is progress tracking?